 - Average case battery life

 Amazon Echo Buds

-Amazon’s second generation of Echo earbuds is a great mid-range option specifically for motorcycle riders.
-This is because of how small and compact they are, hardly extending at all outside the ear.
+Amazon’s second-generation Echo earbuds are a great mid-range option for motorcycle riders.
+This is because they are small and compact, hardly extending at all outside the ear.
 They’re unlikely to get uncomfortable against your helmet.

 The other main thing I love about Echo Buds is their adaptability and easy connections.
 Using various electronics of different brands often creates a lot of compatibility hassles, but the Echo Buds avoid these problems.

 They work seamlessly with iOS and Android and their virtual assistants, Siri and Google Assistant, and there’s also the Alexa app to help you more easily access features.